pellierd/pddl4j/README.md

 ####3.4 How to access the documentation?

-All the documentations are contained in the doc directory.
+All the documentations are contained in the doc directory.

 To generate the javadoc just type:
 > ant doc